dfrappart/dfrappart.github.io/_posts/2023-01-08-AzAPI_Provider_Overview.markdown

 ### 1.1.
 Going back to Terraform older versions

-As a 3rd pary / cloud agnostic product, Terraform can work with many different Clouds, or infrastructure providers or whatever.
+As a 3rd party / cloud agnostic product, Terraform can work with many different Clouds, or infrastructure providers or whatever.

 Because of this horizontal development, at one point, the Terraform binaries were splitted in 2 :